line Ella Fitzgerald Official Website Ella Fitzgerald Official Website

 Humble but happy beginnings

-Ella Jane Fitzgerald was born in Newport News, Virginia on April 25, 1917.
-Her father, William, and mother, Temperance (Tempie), parted ways shortly afterward.
+Ella Jane Fitzgerald was born in Newport News, Va. on April 25, 1917.
+Her father, William, and mother, Temperance (Tempie), parted ways shortly after her birth.
+Together, Tempie and Ella went to Yonkers, N.Y, where they eventually moved in with Tempie’s longtime boyfriend Joseph Da Silva.
+Ella’s half-sister, Frances, was born in 1923 and soon she began referring to Joe as her stepfather.

 A rough patch

-In 1932, Tempie died from serious injuries she received in a car accident.
+In 1932, Tempie died from serious injuries that she received in a car accident.
 Ella took the loss very hard.
+After staying with Joe for a short time, Tempie’s sister Virginia took Ella home.
+Shortly afterward Joe suffered a heart attack and died, and her little sister Frances joined them.

 "What's she going to do?"

-In 1934, Ella's name was pulled in a weekly drawing at the Apollo and she won the opportunity to compete in Amateur Night.
+In 1934 Ella’s name was pulled in a weekly drawing at the Apollo and she won the opportunity to compete in Amateur Night.
+Ella went to the theater that night planning to dance, but when the frenzied Edwards Sisters closed the main show, Ella changed her mind.
+“They were the dancingest sisters around,” Ella said, and she felt her act would not compare.

 Jazzing things up